 - Walk around the house while talking on the phone or during commercial breaks of your favourite show.
 You might find other opportunities throughout the day too!

 Little changes can go a long way to improve your posture and decrease a number of health risks.
-Whatever method you choose, you can also use the Straighten Up Canada app and Fit-in 15 program to find small exercises you can do during the day.
-Of course, regular check ups with your chiropractic at Pacific Chiropractic can help reduce the chances of stiffness, misalignments or even nerve pressure from building up…at least, that’s what our patients tell us!
+Ask Dr. Gertz on your next check up appointment for some stretches, core strengthening exercises and if your work ergonomics can be improved.
+Of course, regular adjustments at Pacific Chiropractic can help reduce the chances of stiffness, misalignments or even nerve pressure from building up…at least, that’s what our patients tell us!

 - Fenety A, Walker JM.
 Short-term effects of workstation exercises on musculoskeletal discomfort and postural changes in seated video display unit workers.
 J Am Phys Ther Assoc.
 2002; 82(6): 578-89.